SimonFranden/owlreport/README.md

 Navbar.js: Has links so the user can select which page the router in App.js should route to.

-Login.js: The login page where the user logs in and stores userinformation that is nessecary when using the app
+Login.js: The login page where the user logs in and stores user information that is nessecary when using the app

 TimesheetUI.js: The page responsible for displayning all the latest time reports. also the page where the user can make a time report.